 - Can be tight around the calf for hunters with particularly thick legs

-8. Best All Around Hunting Boots: LaCrosse Men’s Alphaburly Pro 18″ Hunting Boot
+8. Best All Purpose Hunting Boots: LaCrosse Men’s Alphaburly Pro 18″ Hunting Boot

 Here’s my top pick on this list.
 If I could only own one pair of hunting boots this would be it.
 The waterproofing, insulation, support and price tag of these boots make them awesome for any style hunter.
 These are lightweight knee boots that are built for trekking as well as wet conditions.
 The construction is hand-laid premium rubber over a 3.5mm neoprene core — it combines the toughness of rubber with the insulating effect of neoprene for a rugged and warm boot.
 The heel and toe are even multi-layered for some added durability.
 There’s an embossed liner for keeping good air flow within the boot as well as for wicking moisture so it doesn’t get too muggy in there.
 LaCrosse has created a product here that you can hunt all four seasons in.
 There’s lug soles on these boots so they don’t feel like any old pair of rubber boots.
 These are designed to handle some rugged terrain and won’t betray you when navigating the obstacles of the great outdoors.
 The adjustable neoprene gusset is what so many hunters love most about this boots.
 It makes putting these boots on and pulling them off a breeze, and it also provides plenty of added calf space for hunters with particularly thick legs.
 For a boot in this price range I’m not sure this model by LaCrosse can be beat.